TimJhonson/python_graduation_research/README.md

 *The research is to find original magnetism of LCO.* <br>
 *Use Python to fit X-ray spectrum, incliude X-ray Aborbtion Spectrum(XAS), X-ray Magnetism Linear(XMLD), Coherent Spectrum(XMCD).*<br>
-*The following package is used : *
+*The following python package is used : *
-* panda is used to data operation.
+* Panda is used to data operation.
-* numpy%scipy is for data Processing.
+* Numpy%Scipy is for data Processing.
-* matplotlib is for data visualization.
+* Matplotlib is for data visualization.